-In a significant number of cases, subsidiaries outsource the execution of their projects to general contractors or other third parties.
-The successful completion of construction projects depends on the ability of the Group companies to employ general contractors who carry out projects in accordance with the established standards of quality and safety, on commercially reasonable terms, within the agreed deadlines and within the approved budget.
-Inability to employ general contractors on commercially reasonable terms and the failure of general contractors to meet accepted standards of quality and safety, or non-completion of construction or repairs on time or within the agreed budget may increase the cost of the project, lead to project delays, or result in claims against the Group companies.
+The Group outsources the execution of its projects to general contractors or other third parties.
+The successful completion of construction projects depends on the ability of the Group to employ general contractors who carry out projects in accordance with established standards of quality and safety, on commercially reasonable terms, within the agreed deadlines and within the approved budget.
+Inability to employ general contractors on commercially reasonable terms and the failure of general contractors to meet accepted standards of quality and safety, or non-completion of construction or repairs on time or within the agreed budget may increase the cost of the project, lead to project delays, or result in claims against the Group.
 In addition, such circumstance may adversely affect the Group's image and ability to sell the completed projects.

-The financial strength and liquidity of the general contractors employed by the Group companies may not be sufficient in the event of a severe downturn in the property market, which in turn could lead to their bankruptcy, thus adversely affecting the execution of the Group's strategy.
-Any security that is typically provided by general contractors to secure the performance of their contractual obligations may not cover the total costs and damages incurred in such circumstances.
+The financial strength and liquidity of the general contractors employed by the Group may not be sufficient in the event of a severe downturn in the property market, which in turn could lead to their bankruptcy, thus adversely affecting the execution of the Group's strategy.
+Any security that is typically provided by general contractors to secure the performance of their contractual obligations towards the Group may not cover the total costs and damages incurred by the Group in these circumstances.

-The subsidiaries' dependence on general contractors also exposes them to all risks arising from poor quality of work of such general contractors, their subcontractors and employees, and from construction defects.
-In particular, the Group companies may incur losses due to the need to engage other contractors to correct defective work or to pay damages to persons who incurred losses due to the faulty execution of the work.
-Furthermore, there is a risk that such losses or costs will not be covered by the Group companies' insurance, by the contractor or the relevant subcontractor.
+The Group's dependence on general contractors also exposes the Group to all risks arising from poor quality of work of such general contractors, their subcontractors and employees, and from construction defects.
+In particular, the Group may incur losses due to the need to engage other contractors to correct defective work done or to pay damages to persons who incurred losses due to the faulty execution of work.
+Furthermore, there is a risk that such losses or costs will not be covered by the Group's insurance, by the contractor or the relevant subcontractor.